 You Can’t Always Get What You Want – Rolling Stones

-Had to get the Stones on the list, and this song makes it as a life lesson as much as anything: no, you can’t always get what you want.
+Had to get the Stones on the list, and this song makes it a life lesson as much as anything: no, you can’t always get what you want.
 I could easily have added Gimme Shelter or Paint it Black or any number of faves by them, except they didn’t meet the criteria.

 1970: Instant Karma – John Lennon